tahonermann/text_view/README.md

 This [encoding](#encoding) is trivial, stateless, fixed width, supports random access decoding, and has a [code unit](#code-unit) of type `char`.

+Errors that occur during encoding and decoding operations are reported via the `encode_status` and `decode_status` return types.
+Exceptions are not directly thrown, but may propagate from operations performed on the dependent code unit iterator.

 ```C++
 class basic_execution_character_encoding {
 public: